 What Type of PPE Should I Use if Exposed to Hazardous Chemicals?

 Professionals trained in the cleanup and disposal of hazardous materials should be contacted.
 Call the National Response Center at 1-800-424-8802 or the National Pesticide Information Center at 1-800-858-7378.
-Skin and respiratory protection will be chosen based on the nature of the hazard.
+Skin and respiratory protection should be chosen based on the nature of the hazard.

 Between September and December 2005, OSHA collected a variety of exposure data, including noise levels, on response and recovery workers in Gulf Coast regions impacted by hurricanes Katrina, Rita, and Wilma.
 Do you know what they found?